FlorianPchr/Softwaren_Development_C-/README.md

 # There will be a differenciation between University and Personal Coding Projects

-# I will not outsource and save any working which includes the devbox
+# I will not outsource and save any work which includes the devbox